Buy Soil Pipe Systems & Fittings

 Soil fittings will also have boss connections for attaching waste pipe to dispose of water from the bath, sink, and appliances of a property.
-The soil pipe would then run upwards to just above roof gutter level where a vent will be installed to allow air flow to stop a vacuum and allow the water to flow correctly.
+The stack pipe would then run upwards to just above roof gutter level where a vent will be installed to allow airflow to stop a vacuum and allow the water to flow correctly.

-As mentioned above the soil pipe is installed to transport water and sewage from upper floor toilets, baths and sinks and appliances into the underground system.
+As mentioned above the stack pipe is installed to transport water and sewage from upper floor toilets, baths and sinks and appliances into the underground system.
 However, the vents allow smells and odours from the plumbing and sewer system to be released into the atmosphere.

 What Size Pipe do I need?

-Soil pipes generally come in sizes from 3 inch to 6 inch, these are 75mm, 110mm and 160mm in metric, and are supplied in 3m or 4m lengths with the best seller being the 110mm x3m Soil Pipe.
+Stack pipes generally come in sizes from 3 inch to 6 inch, these are 75mm, 110mm and 160mm in metric, and are supplied in 3m or 4m lengths with the best seller being the 110mm x3m Drainpipe.
 The size you need will depend upon the outlets and inlets you need to connect to, and the amount of water that will be transported through the pipe.

-What Colours are available?
+What Colours are Available?

-The two most common ways of joining soil pipes together are push fit joints (double or single socket), which are joined together by pushing the joints together where a rubber seal prevents leakage.
+The two most common ways of joining waste pipes together are push fit joints (double or single socket), which are joined together by pushing the joints together where a rubber seal prevents leakage.
 Or by solvent weld, where a solvent glue will be used to glue the joints together creating a permanent seal.

 We keep in stock both push fit soil and solvent soil ranges in 110mm, in black and grey.

 If a downward incline is not feasible, a collection pit using a 'sewer ejector' pump could be installed.
 It's frequently attached to the exterior of a construction (although it might be fitted internally) and connects the subterranean sewer system to a point just above the degree of this roof gutter.

-What Are Soil Pipes Made From?
+What Are Stack Pipes Made From?

-uPVC is currently the industry norm in house soil pipe manufacturing materials.
+uPVC is currently the industry norm in house drainpipe manufacturing materials.
 It's a strong, chemical-resistant rigid pipe that is heat resistant and readily cut and fit.
 It's often used to fix segments of busted cast-iron pipe, in addition to repairs to additional drain lines.
 It also contains a UV stabilisation additive to avoid the products fading in the sunlight.

-Cast Iron pipe is also still commonly found in the UK and is typically a high-quality soil pipe that is hefty and deadens the noise of flowing water very well.
+Cast Iron pipe is also still commonly found in the UK and is typically a high-quality drainpipe that is hefty and deadens the noise of flowing water very well.
 Cast iron is seldom utilised in new construction, in favour of plastic PVC or ABS (acrylonitrile butadiene styrene) pipe.

-This is question we're commonly asked here at EasyMerchant.
+This is a question we're commonly asked here at EasyMerchant.
 Lots of our customers want to replace their old cast iron soil system with a new PVC system.
 Normally the installer would have to dig up the existing concrete to replace the drain connection.

 How Are They Supplied?

 Soil pipes come packaged in two's in a bag to avoid any scratching or blemishing on the outer face of pipe.
-You'll find fittings supplied in bags or boxes and we always take the up-most care when picking, packing and delivering our soil and vent systems, because they're in view of the customer when installed so we make sure they arrive in your hands in top condition.
+We always take the up-most care when picking, packing and delivering our soil and vent systems to make sure they arrive in your hands in top condition.